Conditional requests let you apply commands to Things only when specific conditions about the Thing’s current state are met.

 });

-Empty object removal
+Empty object removal configuration

 Configuration option: MERGE_REMOVE_EMPTY_OBJECTS_AFTER_PATCH_CONDITION_FILTERING

-Example scenario - Complete filtering:
+Example scenario – given this Thing state:

 {